FrenkensteinsCode/PyPassHelper/README.md

 # PyPassHelper
-A random-password generator and password safe written in Python!
+A lightweight password-manager written in Python!

 ## Prerequisites
 * Python3